You can reach us by telephone:

 Please make an appointment in advance!

-HPV Gardasil vaccination:
+HPV Gardasil vaccination

-Recommended from the 9th to the 21st birthday.
-What is meant by HPV.
-This is the abbreviation for human papilloma viruses.
-It is a larger group of viruses that cause inflammation and skin changes in the genital area.
-The viruses cause malignant diseases, especially cervical cancer, other cancers in the genital area and in the mouth and throat.
-Cervical cancer is the second most common cancer in the world.
-It is the 3rd leading cause of death in women with cancer.
-Human papilloma viruses are transmitted through direct contact of the mucous membranes.
-The risk is the same for women and men, so vaccination makes sense for both girls and boys.
+What is HPV?
+This is the abbreviation for Human papilloma viruses.
+This is a larger group of viruses that lead to inflammation and skin changes in the genital area.
+The viruses trigger malignant diseases, especially cervical cancer, other Types of cancer in the Genital area and in the mouth and throat.
+Cervical cancer is the second most common type of cancer in the world.
+It is the 3rd most common cause of death in women with cancer.

-Vaccination schedule from the 9th to the 21st birthday:
+Vaccination schedule from the 9th to the 30th birthday:

 1st vaccination: from the 9th birthday